 175 Staging Shakespeare (4) W A seminar in Shakespearean staging practice, both Elizabethan and contemporary.
 Students prepare a hypothetical production book for an assigned play as it could have been produced at the Globe theatre in 1610, and a proposal to produce the same play in a contemporary manner today.
 Prerequisites: Drama 170 and consent of instructor.
 May be repeated for credit.
 180 Contemporary Dramatic Criticism (4) Reading and analysis of theories and critical approaches to contemporary theatre: Meyerhold, Brecht, Artaud, Frye, Brook, and others who have contributed to the form and idea of the modern theatre.
 Writing of assigned exercises in dramatic criticism.
 May be repeated for credit.
-182 History of Dramatic Criticism (4) Reading and analysis of the principal theorists and critics of dramatic art, including Aristotle, Corneille, Diderot, Dryden, Lessing, Coleridge, Zola and Nieztsche, among others.
+182 History of Dramatic Criticism (4) Reading and analysis of the principal theorists and critics of dramatic art, including Aristotle, Corneille, Diderot, Dryden, Lessing, Coleridge, Zola, and Nietzsche, among others.
 185 Advanced Directing (4) A seminar in directorial organization and research.
 Student prepares a textual and dramaturgical analysis, a production timetable, and a hypothetical production book of an assigned play.
 Prerequisites: Drama 170 and consent of instructor.
 May be repeated for credit.
 186 Projects in Filmmaking (4) May be repeated for credit.
 Prerequisites: Drama 115A-B-C and consent of instructor.
 The following courses may be repeated for credit:

 190 Studio in Acting (4)

 191 Studio in Directing (4)

-192 Proseminar in Film Criticism (4) Same as Fine Arts 192.
+192 Proseminar in Film Criticism (4)

+Same as Fine Arts 192.

 194 Criticism (4)

 195 Television Production (4)

-A basic course in all practical phases of television production, including lighting, directing, producing, editing, and camera work.
+A basic course in all practical phases of television production, including lighting, directing, producing, editing, and camera work

 196 Projects in Television (4)

 197 Dramatic Literature (4)

 198 Drama Workshop (4) F, W, S

 By audition or accepted proposal only.
-This course consists of directing or acting in a regularly scheduled Drama Workshop production, and submitting a final evaluation of all work performed.
+This course consists of directing or acting in a regularly scheduled Drama Workshop production and submitting a final evaluation of all work performed.
 Workshop productions must be proposed by directors on departmental forms, and each project must be approved by the Workshop Committee.
+Pass/Not Pass only.
+May be repeated for credit.

+199 Project in Theatre Design (4) F, W, S

+Production experience in theatre design.
+Prerequisite: signature of instructor.
 Pass/Not Pass only.
 May be repeated for credit.

 GRADUATE COURSES IN DRAMA

 All graduate courses may be repeated for credit.